interplinternet/roguelike/Characters/AI/README.md

     This indicates a continued holding pattern, such as resting or sleep.
 * `wander`
     The creature will wander in a random valid direction for some time.
-* `investigate`
-    The creature will move towards a source of noise. (this one may introduce complications, how do you model noise detection?)
 * `chase`
     The creature has seen the player (or perhaps another hostile creature) and is moving towards it.
 * `fight`